akkartik/mu/shell/README.md

 => (+ 3 1)
 ```

-You can create your own infix ops:
+You can create your own infix operators:
 ```
 def (a <> b)
   (not (a = b))